Dans-labs/memento-lod/README.md

 # Memento LOD

 Memento LOD is Linked Open Data framework with support of Memento protocol.
-It was created and designed by [Vyacheslav Tykhonov](https://dans.knaw.nl/nl/over/organisatie-beleid/medewerkers/tykhonov), Senior Data Scientist of Data Archiving and Network Services ([DANS]https://dans.knaw.nl()).
+It was created and designed by [Vyacheslav Tykhonov](https://dans.knaw.nl/nl/over/organisatie-beleid/medewerkers/tykhonov), Senior Data Scientist of [Data Archiving and Network Services (DANS)](https://dans.knaw.nl).

 Most of Linked Data tools developed by [CLARIAH](http://github.com/CLARIAH) and metadata exposed from major DANS services: DataverseNL, EASY and NARCIS.

 # Architecture